Cumbum, Tamil Nadu: Geography and Climate

-The town is well connected by the district roads with nearby urban and Rural Town and villages but not connected by Railways.
-Average maximum temperatures are 41.6°C and 31.6°C respectively.
-The average annual rainfall is around 836 mm with the town getting its share if rainfall during the Southwest Monsoon.
+The town is well connected by the district roads with nearby urban and rural towns and villages but not connected by Railways.
+Average maximum temperatures are 41.6 °C and 31.6 °C respectively.
+The average annual rainfall is around 836 mm with the town getting its share of rainfall during the Southwest Monsoon.

-The major source of water for drinking and agriculture comes from the Periyar River which flows Diverted from the state of Kerala.
-Suruli Falls which is 10km from Cumbum, is surrounded by mountains.
-The nearest airport is Madurai Airport which is 115km by road and Kochi International Airport (Kerala) which is 175km by road.
+The major source of water for drinking and agriculture comes from the Mullai Periyar River which flows Diverted from the state of Kerala.
+Suruli Falls which is 10 km from Cumbum, is surrounded by mountains.
+The nearest airport is Madurai Airport which is 115 km by road and Cochin International Airport (Kerala) which is 175 km by road.

-The nearest railway station is Madurai Junction which is 115km by road and Dindigul Junction which is 120km by road.
+The nearest railway station is Teni Railway station which is 40 km by road and Bodinayakkanur railway station which is also 40 km by road.

-Thekkady (Periyar Wildlife Sanctuary Kerala) which is a tourist destination in Kerala state, is 30km from Cumbum, near Kumily which is a border town between the states of Tamil Nadu and Kerala.
+Thekkady (Periyar Wildlife Sanctuary Kerala) which is a tourist destination in Kerala state, is 30 km from Cumbum, near Kumily which is a border town between the states of Tamil Nadu and Kerala.

 Cumbum is a valley, surrounded by hills.
 The eastern side of the hills constituting seven dams on the hills.
 In the South, the famous tourist attraction, "Thekkady" is situated Kerala.
 Cumbum is famous for its coconut, Black Grapes & cardamom trading market.